-What Is Accounts Receivable: Understanding Your AR Accounts
+What Is Accounts Receivable: Understanding Your AR

 What Is Accounts Receivable

-Whatever your business size, you’re familiar with the notions of Accounts Receivable and Accounts Payable as integral parts of accounting.
+Whatever your business size, you’re familiar with the notions of Accounts Receivable (AR) and Accounts Payable (AP) as integral parts of accounting.
 These two ledger lists on your balance sheet indicate how well your business is performing.
 They act as two sides of an equation—neglecting either side will affect your venture’s financial health and stability.

 If you’re training to become a CPA or already working in the field, you likely have a solid grasp of accounts through CPE training.
 However, as a business owner, mastering the basics is essential for understanding your finances.
 Knowing each account’s function is critical for tracking cash flow and assessing your financial position.